-Learning how to intervene and defend in a bid protest at GAO or Court of Federal Claims stems from a standing and litigation strategic plan.
+Intervening Learning how to intervene and defend in a bid protest at GAO or Court of Federal Claims stems from a standing and litigation strategic plan.
 Under 4 CFR 21, An intervenor in a bid protest is typically the awardee.
+There is much litigation on this very issue.
+Government contractors must take the requirements for becoming an intervenor seriously.

 Under GAO bid protest regulations 4 FCR 21 to intervene means that the awardee, or some other party with legal standing, can enter their appearance into the case and be heard by the respective bid protest court.

-An Intervenor means an awardee if the award has been made or, if no award has been made, all bidders or offerors who appear to have a substantial prospect of receiving an award if the protest is denied.
+Having intervenor status means the awardee if the award has been made or, if no award has been made, all bidders or offerors who appear to have a substantial chance of receiving an award if the protest is denied.

 Right to Intervene Under 4 CFR 21